AffnanSawad/Royal-Enfield-Bangladesh/README.md

 7. Loaded Data's Detais ( Bike Detais After Clicking Details Button ) Has been done by using loader , useLoader , useParams .

 8. MongoDb Server SetUP .
 Linked With the Bikes Data .
 Now Data's r on the server & database. database [localhost:5000/bikes] link is used  in fetch( 'localhost:5000/bikes ) instead of old fake data method.

+9. Private Route SetUp.